hashicorp/nomad/website/source/docs/internals/token.html.md

 a use count of one makes a _one time token_.
 This means the token can be used for a single request before being automatically revoked.
 This can be generalized to any number of uses.
-Limited use tokens cannot be used to create sub-tokens, but they can be a powerful way to allow extremely limited access to Vault.
+Limited use tokens cannot be used to create sub-tokens, but they can be a powerful way to allow extremely limited access to Nomad.